 - TV Tropes Will Ruin Your Life: Taken to the extreme, after all, we're literally combining the addictiveness of Tv Tropes with that of forums, what else did you expect?

 - Universal-Adaptor Cast: There sure are a lot of troper AUs.
-Case in point, Haven Quest, Who are you people?
-What is this? and Everbody Goes To School Together At Troperville High are three that have gotten so gloriously out of hand as to get their own pages.
+Case in point, Everybody Goes to School Together at Troperville High has gotten so gloriously out of hand as to get its own page.

 - Viewer Gender Confusion: Not helped by the G.I.R.L. (and reverse-GIRL) avatars, and the fact that gender doesn't come up much.